dotnet/msbuild/documentation/specs/rar-as-service.md

 The RAR task will be affected by the _/m_ switch.
 When we run in single node mode, it will implicitly say that we want to run the task inside current process.
 User would have to explicitly say that they want to use the RAR node.

 __NOTE:__ The behavior described above depend on fact that the feature is opt-out (is active by default).
 If not, the paragraph above is meaningless.
 This has to be yet decided/clarified.

 ## Communication

 The communication between nodes should be done over [StreamJsonRpc](https://github.com/microsoft/vs-streamjsonrpc/).
-The API over which two node will transfer data has to reflect inputs and outputs of RAR task as described in [docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/resolveassemblyreference-task?view=vs-2019).
-It is possible that into the API may be added some additional data.
+The API over which two node will transfer data has to reflect inputs and outputs of RAR task as described in [docs](https://docs.microsoft.com/visualstudio/msbuild/resolveassemblyreference-task?view=vs-2019).

 Note that, the following snippets are probably not final version of the API and are here to give rough idea, what must be transferred.